What is the course about?

 -find the mean (average) and the range

--extract and interpret information from tables, diagrams, charts and graphs
+-extract,interpret and comment on information from tables, diagrams, charts and graphs

 -approximate and estimate numbers